-Natural or legal persons will have direct access to DLT market infrastructures provided that the conditions specified in the DLT Pilot Regime Regulation are satisfied. currently applying to MTFs and securities settlement systems, subject to certain limited exemptions.
+applying to MTFs and securities settlement systems, subject to certain limited exemptions.

-As a result, for instance, only entities that hold a license to operate an MTF under the MiFID2 can operate a DLT MTF - although such license can also be granted for the exclusive purpose of operating a DLT MTF.
+As a result, for instance, only entities that hold a license to operate an MTF under the MiFID2 can operate a DLT MTF - although such license can also be granted with exclusive reference to the operation of a DLT MTF.

-The permission granted by the competent authority is valid throughout the entire European Economic Area for a period of up to six years from the date of issuance.
+The permission granted by the competent authority is valid throughout the entire European Economic Area (but for a period of up to six years from the date of issuance).